M79 grenade launcher: History

 However, its single-shot nature was a serious drawback.
 Reloading after every shot meant a slow rate of fire and an inability to keep up a constant volume of fire during a firefight.
 This led the Navy to develop the China Lake Grenade Launcher, which was produced for deployed SEAL Teams.
-For close-in situations, the minimum arming range (the round travels 30 meters to arm itself) and the blast radius meant a grenadier had to use his .45 cal.
-(11.43 mm) pistol, or fire and hope that the grenade acted as a giant slow bullet.
+For close-in situations, the minimum arming range (the round travels 30 meters to arm itself) and the blast radius meant a grenadier had to use his .45 ACP (11.43 mm) M1911 pistol, or fire and hope that the grenade acted as a giant slow bullet.
 Special grenades for close-in fighting were created to compensate, though a soldier was not always able to load one in the heat of battle.
-Moreover, its size meant that a grenadier armed with the M79 could not carry a rifle, having only a sidearm to use in a firefight after expending his grenades, though some grenadiers opted to carry a slung M16 rifle in lieu of a sidearm.
+Moreover, the size and weight of both the M79 and its ammunition meant that a grenadier armed with this weapon could not also carry a rifle, having only a sidearm to use in a firefight after expending his rounds.
+Some grenadiers did choose to carry a slung M16 rifle in lieu of a sidearm.

 Underbarrel grenade launchers, such as the XM148 and the M203, both designed as attachments for the M16 rifle, were developed during the Vietnam War, allowing the grenadier to also function as a rifleman.
-The XM148 was plagued with problems and the project was dropped.
-The M203 was however a success, and was standardized in 1969; it had replaced the M79 by the end of the war, though M79s were still used in Reserve and National Guard units.
+The XM148 was plagued with problems, and the project was dropped.
+The M203 was a success, and was standardized in 1969; it had replaced the M79 by the end of the war although M79s were still used in Reserve and National Guard units.

-Some US Navy SEALs and Army Special Forces in Iraq have been seen using the M79 in recent years, due to its greater accuracy and range compared to the M203 (350 meters effective versus 150 meters effective).
-The M79 has seen notable limited use during Operation Iraqi Freedom, such as for clearing IEDs.
+Some US Navy SEALs and Army Special Forces in Iraq were seen using the M79 due to its greater accuracy and range compared to the M203 (350 meters effective versus 150 meters effective).
+The M79 saw notable limited use during Operation Iraqi Freedom, such as for clearing IEDs.
 The grenade launcher also sees continued use as a mission-specific tool with Special warfare combatant-craft crewmen.